Fritz Schlessmann: Nazi career

 On 17 December 1922, Schlessmann became a member of the Nazi Party (NSDAP) co-founding the Ortsgruppe (Local Group) in Essen and becoming the Deputy Ortsgruppenleiter.
 At the same time, he joined the Party’s paramilitary unit, the Sturmabteilung (SA) becoming the SA-Führer in Essen.
 During this period, he was working as a construction designer in the Krupp works in Essen until being fired in December 1923 for excessive absenteeism as the result of his SA activities.
 He remained unemployed for the next two years.

 Following the Beer Hall Putsch in November 1923, the Nazi Party was outlawed and Schlessmann joined the German Völkisch Freedom Party.
 After the ban on the Nazi Party was lifted, Schlessmann rejoined it on 15 December 1925 (membership number 25,248).
 He resumed his duties as Deputy Ortsgruppenleiter and SA leader in Essen, reaching the rank of SA-Standartenführer in 1927.
 Finding work in a screw factory in Essen in December 1926, he worked his way up to Deputy Plant Director until again being discharged for chronic absenteeism at the end of January 1931.
-In May 1930 Schlessmann left the SA and joined the SS (SS number 2,480).
+In May 1930 Schlessmann left the SA and joined the Schutzstaffel (SS number 2,480).
 In August 1930, Schlessmann was appointed Deputy Gauleiter in Gau Essen under Josef Terboven but remained in this post only until 31 December.
 Attaining the rank of SS-Standartenführer in March 1931, Schlessmann was named the SS leader in Bochum.

 From April 1932 to October 1933 Schlessmann sat as a member of the Landtag of Prussia.
-Following the Nazi seizure of power, he was elected to the Reichstag from constituency 18 (South Westphalia) in November 1933 and would remain a Reichstag member until the fall of the Nazi regime.
+Following the Nazi seizure of power, he was elected to the Reichstag from electoral constituency 18 (Westphalia South) in November 1933 and retained this Reichstag seat until the fall of the Nazi regime.
 From 1935 to 1937 he was also a member of the Prussian Provincial Council (Provinzialrat) for the Province of Westphalia.
 Schlessmann was named acting Polizeipräsident (Police Chief) in Bochum on 27 October 1933; his appointment was made permanent on 1 April 1934.
 In November 1933, he became Führer of SS-Abschnitt (district) XXV in Bochum, serving until October 1937.
 On 1 October 1937, he was reassigned as Polizeipräsident and Führer of SS-Abschnitt V in Essen.
 On 9 November 1939, Schlessmann was again appointed to the position of Deputy Gauleiter in Essen under Terboven.
 At his own request, Schlessmann was relieved of his police post on 31 December 1939 in order to devote himself full-time to his work as a Party official.